-My Favorite (and not so favorite) Vegan Sprinkles
+My Favorite Vegan Sprinkles (updated in Fall 2023)

-I had such a difficult time finding vegan sprinkles brands back when I went vegan.
+I had such a difficult time finding vegan sprinkles brands back when I went vegan (almost 25 years ago!).
 I did a ton of research and found a few brands who made some of their sprinkles vegan, but it wasn’t consistent.
 Nowadays, there are SO MANY more options for buying vegan sprinkles, but for those new to vegan baking, I thought I would make it easier for you by listing some of my favorite brands of vegan sprinkles.

 Table of Contents